mui/mui-x/docs/data/tree-view/simple-tree-view/items/items.md

 - <kbd class="key">Shift</kbd> + arrow keys will skip disabled items, and the next non-disabled item will be selected instead.
 - Programmatic focus will not focus disabled items.

-But, if it's set to true:
+When it's set to true:

 - Navigating with keyboard arrow keys will focus disabled items.
 - Typing the first character of a disabled item's label will move focus to it.